phitoduck/multi-language-cdk-construct/README.md

   be run with `npm run <subcommand>`.
 We only have subcommands for *publishing* JS and Python.
 That's because we only configured those two publishing options in the `.projenrc.js` before ejecting.
+- `npx projen bump` is surprisingly important.
+You need to run it at least once for the `npm run bump` and `npm run release:trunk` commands to be available.
+  The version bumps by having commit messages like: `feat: a minor bump` or `fix: a patch bump`.
+This scheme is called "conventional commits".
+Find the RFC online.
+I'm not sure how to do a Major bump yet...

 # Success! (with Python)